 What to wear

-Cotton trouser, Cotton t-shirt, and hat and a surgical mask is the new norm for the visitors of Kaudulla park and prepare yourself for some sweaty, and warm ride through the dense vegetation.
+Cotton trouser, Cotton t-shirt, a hat and a surgical mask are the new norm for visitors of Kaudulla Park.
+Prepare yourself for a sweaty, and warm ride through the dense vegetation.

 You may not see any wild elephants until your driver takes you to the area where elephants gather.
 The water holes and the Kaudulla lake is the best place to spot elephants at Kaudulla national park.
-Usually, elephants spend a lot of time in the flatland near the park, where the undergrowth is less dense, where they get plenty of grass to feed themselves.
-Elephants gather in great numbers near the lake, sometimes in many hundreds.
+Usually, elephants spend a lot of time in the flatland near the park, where the undergrowth is less dense and they get plenty of grass to feed themselves.
+Elephants gather in great numbers near the lake, sometimes in the hundreds.

 During the rainy season, the elephant may switch their residence eco-park, which remains dry throughout the year, even during the highest rainfall.
 The trails of Minneriya and Kaudulla get saturated during heavy rainfall, and trails may become unpleasantly muddy and slippery.

 In between elephant tracking expeditions, Kaudulla lake beckons for bird watching and crocodile-spotting forays.
-Kaudulla national park is home to a large number of bird species, immediate surrounding of the lake is the main lodge of the birds living in the park.
+Kaudulla national park is home to a large number of bird species, The lake is the main lodge of the birds living in the park.

 In the evening, the setting is magical as the sun sets over the Mountain in the distance, and tiny lights from Firefly (disambiguation), flicker across the lake.
 The mountain of Kaudulla park rises about 1000 meters from the ground but it is not ready for an adventure as its not climbable.